Course Code: CHC33015

 Course Duration: You will have 12 months starting from your commencement date to complete the Self-Paced Online course.
 Students can enrol anytime in the year under this delivery method.

 The Certificate III in Individual Support online course will prepare you for a rewarding career in the aged, community, or residential care industry.

-You will learn how to fulfil the critical functions of aged care and support workers as care givers for disabled and seniors or elderly individuals in your community or in registered home care facilities.
-These include instructions and practice on following individual care plans, encouraging the independence of your clients, and contributing to the community services industry.
+You will learn how to fulfil the critical functions of aged care as caregivers for seniors and elderly individuals in your community or in registered home care facilities.
+These include learning how to work effectively with them and participating in creating an empowering environment.

-Other critical skills and knowledge you will learn are the Australian legal and ethical frameworks you need to follow as a support carer, how to recognise healthy body systems, and what workplace health and safety practices you are required to comply with as a member of the health and community care industry.
+Other critical skills and knowledge you will learn are the Australian legal and ethical frameworks you need to follow as a support carer, how to recognise healthy body systems, and what workplace health and safety practices you are required to comply with as a member of the aged care industry.

 In the aged care specialisation of the CHC33015, your additional focus will be on how to empower older people, give support to dementia patients, and also meet personal support needs.